 Wholesaling is similar to flipping.

 That buyer is often another real estate investor.
 The good news is that they know the drill and how it works.
 The bad news is that they are looking for a deal too.
-So the wholesaler needs to find a deal with enough room in it that the seller is satisfied, the investor can make money and the wholesaler can make money.
+So the wholesaler needs to find a deal with enough room in it that the seller is satisfied, the investor can make money, and the wholesaler can make money.
 This can be tough.

 Some title companies and banks won’t do deals with someone who isn’t the final buyer.
 This means that the wholesaler who wants that deal needs to close on the property before they can sell it to the final buyer/investor.
-In this case, the wholesaler will usually need access to capital briefly in order to purchase the house.
+In this case, the wholesaler will usually need access to capital briefly to purchase the house.
 Of course, if all goes to plan, they’ll recover that money very quickly, often the same day, when they sell it to the buyer.